hungryfire267/hungryfire267/README.md

 # Hi, I am Gordon and welcome to my Github page.

-First-Class Honours Statistics graduate (UNSW) with a strong focus on applied data science, machine learning, and quantitative modelling.
+First-Class Honours Statistics graduate (UNSW) with a strong focus on applied data science, machine learning and quantitative modelling.

-I enjoy building end-to-end projects — from data ingestion and feature engineering to modelling, evaluation, and deployment — with an emphasis on **clarity, robustness, and real-world impact**.
+I enjoy building end-to-end projects from data ingestion and feature engineering to modelling, evaluation and deployment with an emphasis on **clarity, robustness, and real-world impact**.